Being confused can be stressful and frightening for a person, particularly if they are unaware of what’s going on around them.

 Confusion, or being confused, is often associated with growing older.

-However, this is not always the case and a number of other factors may cause confusion:
+However, this is not always the case and a number of other factors may cause sudden confusion:

 - drinking too much alcohol